leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 ### 3. Alex - Engineering Enthusiast

 *Background:*
-Alex, 28, is an student with a keen interest in robotics and mechanical systems.
+Alex, 28, is a student from ALGOSUP with a keen interest in robotics and mechanical systems.
 He is excited about the opportunity to combine his technical skills with artistic expression.

 *Goals and Objectives:*
 Alex wants to leverage technology to optimize the cube rotations and assembly process, ensuring precision and efficiency in the creation of the fresco.